Click to Read Full Article

 These are the police clearance requirements that you must present at the police station on the date of appointment:

-• Reference number
+• Reference number, and

-• Official receipt
+• Official receipt.

 You will be provided with the reference number after submitting your application to the NPCS.
 The official receipt will be generated after payment.

-• Senior citizen’s ID
+• AFP ID

 • Alien Certificate of Registration

-• School ID with registration form
+• School ID with Registration Form

 Your IDs must be unexpired, original (not photocopied), and must have your full name, clear photo, and signature.